Pius X Superintendents

 Cathedral School moved from 13th and M Streets to its new location at 1424 K Street.

-Cathedral High School graduated 63 students, its largest and final class.
+Cathedral High School graduated 63 students, its largest and final class in history.

 Founding letter sent from Bishop Louis B. Kucera to the Catholic people of the six parishes in Lincoln, Nebraska stating, “Now the time has come for the Catholics of Lincoln to emulate the builders of nearly the builders of nearly seventy years ago and together build another school that will serve posterity for more than half a century.”